 - List of Phase I resources

-At the base of the Phase I is when a researcher decides if Gemini Observatory offers the right set of capabilities for their scientific goals.
-If you know you want to use Gemini, and are settled with our required instrument set-up, you can move to the next section.
+Initially, researchers must decide if Gemini Observatory offers the right set of capabilities for their scientific goals.
+If you know you want to use Gemini, and are familiar with the instrument set-up you wish to use, you can move to the next section “Selecting your proposal class”.

-Gemini offers a wide range of observing modes in both Optical (~4000-9000 A) and Infrared (~0.9-5 um), and Adaptive Optics (AO) correction is available with many of the instruments.
+Gemini offers a wide range of observing modes in both optical (~4000-9000 A) and infrared (~0.9-5 um), and adaptive optics (AO) correction is available with some of the instruments.
 You may select the best match for your required spatial and/or spectral resolution, central wavelength, field-of-view, sensitivity, etc.

-For an exhaustive list of instruments available at Gemini, consult the Instrumentation page.
+For a complete list of instruments available at Gemini, consult the Instrumentation page.

-Gemini offers five classes to submit proposals for observing time.
+Gemini offers five classes of proposals for observing time.
 The following are brief descriptions.
-Where the header is a link, more detailed pages are to be found there.
+Each header is a link to more detailed pages.

-Program lifetime: 6 months (or potentially more for highly ranked program, a.k.a Band 1).
+Program lifetime: 6 months (or potentially longer for highest ranked programs, a.k.a.
+Band 1).

-Observing modes: Queue (+eavesdropping), Target of Opportunity, Classical, Priority Visiting mode
+Observing modes: Queue (Optional: Eavesdropping), Target of Opportunity, Classical, Priority Visiting

-For programs requiring a lot of observing time, or a limited amount spread over multiple semesters.
+What For?: For programs requiring an unusually large amount (typically > 50 hours) of observing time, or a limited amount spread over multiple semesters.